Frequently Asked Questions

 Routine dental work is safe during pregnancy and we recommend you keep up with your normal dental health routine.
 Most dentists will require a note from us saying that the visit is safe, and we can give you documentation to take with you if needed.
 If you need extensive dental work, we can discuss the best options for medications with your dentist.

-Dr. Connie Faro and Dr. Jonathan Faro deliver at the Woman’s Hospital of Texas and Texas Children’s Pavilion for Women.
-Both facilities have state of the art labor and delivery units.
+Our providers deliver at the Woman’s Hospital of Texas.
+Women’s Hospital of Texas has state of the art labor and delivery units.
 Anesthesia and neonatology services are available 24 hours a day, and all rooms are large and private with private bathrooms.
 Neonatal intensive care is available in both hospitals, and both encourage “rooming in” so that you are not separated from your baby.
 Lactation consultation services are available to assist you with breastfeeding after delivery.

 Most people deliver close to their due date.
 About 10% of women deliver before 37 weeks.
 It is more common to go past your due date in your first pregnancy than in subsequent pregnancies.
 While it is sometimes safe to go as long as 2 weeks over the due date, we generally recommend induction at 41 weeks.
 If you have had a preterm (<37 weeks) delivery before, you are more likely to have another preterm delivery.
 If you are planning a cesarean section, we generally will schedule it at 39 weeks.

-Both Dr. Connie Faro and Dr. Jonathan Faro cover all of their own deliveries as long as they are in town.
-They take weekend call for each other on alternating weekends.
-Even if Dr. Connie Faro or Dr. Jonathan Faro are not on-call during the weekend, they do their best to attend to those deliveries if they are available.
+The goal for our providers is to cover all their own deliveries as long as they are in town.
+They take weekend call for each other with rotating weekends.
+Even if they are not on-call during the weekend, they do their best to attend to those deliveries if they are available.

 After an uncomplicated vaginal delivery, you can expect to stay 24-48 hours.
-After an uncomplicated c-section, you can expect to stay 48-96 hours.
-Most c-section patients are seen in the office 2 weeks after delivery and 6 weeks after a vaginal delivery.
+Most c-section patients are seen in the office 1-2 weeks after delivery and 3-6 weeks after a vaginal delivery.

-You will need a pediatrician who has privileges at the Woman’s Hospital of Texas or Texas Children’s, whichever you choose for delivery.
+You will need a pediatrician who has privileges at the Women’s Hospital of Texas.
 He/She will see the baby before discharge.
 If you do not have a pediatrician, we are happy to recommend some excellent physicians for you to consider.
 Some patients like to meet with the doctor prior to delivery, or you may be comfortable meeting them in the hospital.
 After discharge, the first visit with the pediatrician is usually at 2 weeks of life, and you can make this appointment as soon as the baby is born.

 If this is your first baby, you may want to take a childbirth class.
 While this is not required, it may help you to be more comfortable regarding what to expect during labor and delivery.
 Most people take a class in the last 2-3 months of pregnancy.
 There are a variety of options for these classes, and you can schedule them with the hospital or other locations.